-- (1) The name of the person requesting the opinion; - (2) The state agency for which the person works[;]. if applicable; - (3) That person's position in the state agency[;], if applicable; - (4) The nature and duties of that person's state employment[;], if applicable; - (5) The date of the request; - (6) That person's [business and home address;] mailing address and electronic mail address; - (7) That person's [business and home] telephone [numbers;] number; - (8) A complete statement of the facts and circumstances upon which the commission can make a determination; and - (9) The signature, digital or otherwise, of the person requesting the opinion.
+- (1) The name of the requester; - (2) The state agency for which the requester works, if applicable; - (3) The requester's position in the state agency, if applicable; - (4) The nature and duties of the requester's state employment, if applicable; - (5) The date of the request; - (6) The requester's mailing address and electronic mail address; - (7) The requester's telephone number; - (8) A complete statement of the facts and circumstances upon which the commission can make a determination; and - (9) The signature, digital or otherwise, of the requester.

-[(b)](c) A request for an advisory opinion is considered filed when the commission has received [in writing or the executive director has obtained through an interview process] all [the] information deemed necessary by the commission.
-When the opinion is requested [by an employee or legislator] regarding a situation involving another [employee or legislator] person as set forth in subsection (d), the filing shall not be deemed completed until [the employee or legislator who will be the subject of the opinion] that person has had a reasonable opportunity to review the facts submitted and to present that [employee's or legislator's] person's view of the factual circumstances.
+(c) A request for an advisory opinion is considered filed when the commission has received all information deemed necessary by the commission.
+When the opinion is requested regarding a situation involving another person as set forth in subsection (d), the filing shall not be deemed completed until that person has had a reasonable opportunity to review the facts submitted and to present that person's view of the factual circumstances.

-(d) Except as provided by sections 11-8 and 11-316, HRS, or otherwise provided by law, a person may only request an advisory opinion regarding the person's own conduct, provided that:
+(d) A person may only request an advisory opinion regarding the person's own conduct, except as follows:

-- (1) A supervisor may request an advisory opinion as to whether the supervisor should act to prevent a subordinate from violating the code of ethics; - (2) An agency may request an advisory opinion as to whether it is permitted to enter into a contract pursuant to section 84-15 or 84-18, HRS; and - (3) A person may request an advisory opinion as to whether anyone acting on behalf of or in connection with that person is in compliance with chapter 97, HRS.
+- (1) A supervisor may request an advisory opinion as to whether the supervisor should act to prevent a subordinate from violating the code of ethics; - (2) An agency may request an advisory opinion as to whether it is permitted to enter into a contract pursuant to section 84-15 or 84-18, HRS; - (3) A person may request an advisory opinion as to whether anyone acting on behalf of or in connection with that person is in compliance with chapter 97, HRS; and - (4) As provided by sections 11-8 and 11-316, HRS, or otherwise provided by law.